 Member organizations of the Hall Charities Association are reponsible for applying for their individual gaming licences, filing reports for their licensed gaming events and providing bona fide members to conduct and manage their events.

-The Registrar of Alcohol, Gaming and Racing issues a licence to member organizations in conjunction with the individually approved municipal licences.
+The Registrar issues a licence to Hall Charities Association in conjunction with the individually approved municipal licences.

 The Municipal Licensing Authority issues individual licences to member organizations.

-It is one process albeit with two application forms:
+It is one process with two application forms:

-Individual member organizations of a Hall Charities Association each complete a Charitable Gaming Application.
-Completed applications are forwarded to the Hall Charities Association Administrator for review.
+Individual member organizations of a Hall Charities Association each complete a Charitable Gaming Application (4220B).
+Completed applications are forwarded to the Hall Charities Association Administrator.

-Once in receipt of all completed Charitable Gaming Applications, the Hall Charities Association Administrator prepares the Charitable Gaming Summary Application and Charitable Gaming Spreadsheet.
+Once in receipt of all completed Charitable Gaming Applications, the Hall Charities Association Administrator prepares the Charitable Gaming Summary Application (4221B) and Charitable Gaming Event Spreadsheet (4222B).
 Upon completion, the Hall Charities Association forwards the Charitable Gaming Applications, Charitable Gaming Summary Application and Charitable Gaming Spreadsheet to the Municipal Licensing Authority for processing.
-The Municipal Licensing Authority will be responsible for forwarding the applications, and all attachments, to the Alcohol and Gaming Commission of Ontario.
+The Municipal Licensing Authority is responsible for forwarding the applications and all attachments, to the AGCO.